 What should they do - stick with their original choice?
 Change their choice?
 Or does it not matter what they do?
 Write down your first thoughts and then try experiments in threes to see what pattern emerges.

-Results and Conclusions of experiments (using Paper cups and a coin): (1 person plays the role of contestant, one as host and the 3rd person records)
+Use the space below to record results and conclusions of experiments (using Paper cups and a coin).

+One person plays the role of contestant, one as host and the third person can record.